 - Bring treats…students love treats.

 - Dance!
-Dance parties are great stress reliever and fun!
+Dance parties are great stress relievers and fun!

 - Encourage students to share their feelings.